readywater/2020.andrewlb.com/content/blog/intentional-wardrobe/index.md

 ---
 title: A More Intentional Wardrobe
 date: "2020-01-20T22:12:03.284Z"
-description: “I have too many jackets and had to do something about it.
-This is a short walkthrough and reflection on an experiment in organizing my wardrobe.”
+description: "I have too many jackets and had to do something about it.
+This is a short walkthrough and reflection on an experiment in organizing my wardrobe."
 image: ./img/a2.png
 category: writing
 tags: